-Total target cash compensation, (fixed plus variable salary components), should be competitive in the geographic market where the executive is resident.
-The level of total target compensation should be reviewed annually to ensure that it is above market median and within the third quartile for similar positions in that market.
+Total target cash compensation (fixed plus variable salary components), should be competitive in the geographic market where the executive is resident.
+The level of total target compensation should be reviewed annually to ensure that the company is competitive for similar positions in the market to be able to recruit and retain business critical competencies where needed.
 Market medians are established with the assistance of external compensation benchmarking.
-Since compensation should be performance-driven, the target annual variable salary component should account for a relatively high portion of the total target compensation.
+Since compensation should be performance- driven, the target annual variable salary component should account for a relatively high portion of the total target compensation.

 The Group compensation system comprises various forms of compensation.
 This ensures well-balanced remuneration, thereby strengthening and underpinning short and long-term objective setting and achievement.

 Executive Management’s fixed salary shall be individual and based on the content and responsibility of the position, the individual’s competence and experience in relation to the role held, as well as the geography in which the position is based.

 In addition to a fixed salary, Executive Management also has a variable salary component.
 The variable component is structured as a portion of the total cash remuneration package and is primarily related to the achievement of common Group financial performance goals.
 The Key Performance Indicators (KPIs) for variable salary components shall primarily be related to the outcome of specific financial and functional objectives within the Group compensation and benefit system.